Climb every mountain... or so the song goes, but it's only fun if you are feeling fit.

 Maybe you live on the flat and don't have hiking terrain right at your doorstep or simply (like most people) you just don't have the spare time.

 What about a gym membership?
-This works for some people but most of us have joined a gym with great intentions and ended up with not much willpower.
+This works for some people but most of us have joined a gym with great intentions and ended up with not much willpower to last.

 So here's some tips for the easiest way to prepare for a multi-day hike...